Pension Bible

 The gap between private pension access and state pension age

-Most people can access their defined contribution pension from age 55 (rising to 57 from April 2028).
-The state pension currently starts at 66, rising to 67 between 2026 and 2028.
-The gap between the earliest private pension access and the state pension is at least 9 years — and for someone who retires at 57, it could be 10 or more.
+Most people can access their defined contribution pension from age 55 (rising to 57 from 6 April 2028).
+The state pension currently starts at 66, rising to 67 between April 2026 and March 2028.
+The gap between the earliest private pension access and the state pension is at least 10 years — and for someone who retires at 57 with the rise to 67 complete, it is exactly 10 years; for those reaching 55 before 2028, the gap is 11 to 12 years.

 During that gap, there is no state pension income.
 If the retiree has no other income source — no defined benefit pension, no rental income, no part-time work — the private pension pot must cover everything.